 |College:||College of Economic Studies, Amsterdam 1992|

-guided Radcliffe to third-place finishes at Eastern Sprints and the
+In his first season, Bartman guided Radcliffe to third-place finishes at Eastern Sprints and at the IRA National Championship.
+It marked the program’s best finish in four years at IRA’s.

-Previously, Bartman spent six years as the head coach at Vesper Boat Club, preparing elite athletes to compete at the World Rowing Championships and Olympic Games.
-He led crews to more than 100 gold medals, including a bronze medal in the women’s lightweight quad at the 2008 World Rowing Championships.
-His crews have won club and elite national championships, as well as titles and points trophies at Canadian Henley, the Head Of The Charles and other top regattas.
+Before heading to the Charles, Bartman spent six years as the head coach at Vesper Boat Club, preparing elite athletes to compete at the World Rowing Championships and Olympic Games.
+His crews won more than 100 gold medals, and he led the women’s lightweight quad to bronze at the 2008 World Rowing Championships.
+His squads won club and elite national championships, as well as titles and points trophies at Canadian Henley, the Head of the Charles and other top regattas.

 A native of the Netherlands, Bartman coached many Dutch national crews during his outstanding competitive career as a rower.
 At Vesper, he also coached individual athletes who went on to great success, including Andrew Byrnes, who won a gold medal as part of the 2008 Canadian men’s eight.
 During his tenure, Bartman increased the number of full-time elite rowers from seven to 25 and oversaw more than 100 rowers in five different summer programs.

-Bartman was a part of two Henley Royal Regatta championships.
+Bartman took part in two Henley Royal Regatta championships.
 He raced in the eight that won the Grand Challenge Cup in 2004, and in the quad that won the Queen Mother Cup in 2000.
 The Grand Challenge win was the first by a Dutch crew in Henley’s signature event.

 A graduate of the College of Economic Studies, Amsterdam, Bartman earned a bachelor’s degree in economics in 1992.
 He studied marketing with a minor in accounting.